unimarkup/specification/Middleend_Reference.md

 - `fallback-data` ...--text-- The data of the literature that is used if `data` is empty, which can happen in multi-language context

 The primary key for this table is the `id` field.

+## Emoji table

+The emoji table stores emojis, additionally added to the Unimarkup document.

+The table consists of the following columns:

+- `alias` ...--not null text-- The alias that is used to identify and emoji
+- `unicode-glyph` ...--text-- The Unicode glyph representing the emoji
+- `fallback-glyph` ...--text-- The Unicode glyph that is used if `unicode-glyph` is empty, which can happen in multi-language context

+The primary key for this table is the `alias` field.

 # Multi-language handling
 ## Steps **before** content translation